Key takeaways:

 - Fonts.
 Select readable fonts for both desktop and mobile devices.
 Sans-serif fonts like Arial or Helvetica often work well.
 Limit the use of different fonts to maintain a clean and uniform appearance.
 Finally, ensure adequate font size and spacing for readability, especially on smaller screens.

 - Images.
 Use high-quality images that showcase your home improvement work.
 Crisp and clear photos can build trust with potential customers.
-Incorporate before-and-after images to demonstrate your skills and the transformation of spaces.
+Add before-and-after galleries to demonstrate your skills and consider short video walkthroughs to give visitors a closer look at your projects.
 Include images of your team and any relevant certifications or awards to establish credibility.

 - Layout.
 Keep your website layout simple and organized, with clear headings and sections.
 Use whitespace effectively to prevent overcrowding and make content more digestible.
 Prioritize responsive design to ensure your website adapts seamlessly to different screen sizes.

 - Call to action (CTA).
-Implement prominent and clear CTAs that guide visitors on what to do next, such as “Get a Quote” or “Contact Us.”
+Implement prominent and clear calls to action (CTAs) that guide visitors on what to do next, such as “Get a Quote” or “Contact Us.”
+Simple forms, like a “Request a Free Quote” with name, email, and project details, work especially well for contractors.
 Use contrasting colors for CTA buttons to make them stand out and encourage clicks.
-Then, place your CTAs strategically throughout your website, such as in the header, footer, and within service descriptions.
+Place your CTAs strategically throughout your website, such as in the header, footer, and within service descriptions.

 Showcasing your work is one of the best ways to build trust and help visitors understand exactly what you offer.
 Include a visual portfolio or gallery that highlights high-quality before-and-after photos of past projects.
 This not only shows off your skills but helps potential clients imagine what you can do for them.